pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 ### Python/GDAL via Docker

-In case you have difficulties setting up python with gdal on your local machine (or just want to try out), an alternative approach is available, using python via Docker.
+In case you have difficulties setting up Python with GDAL on your local machine (or just want to try out), an alternative approach is available, using Python via Docker.
 [Docker](https://www.docker.com) is a virtualisation technology which runs isolated containers within your computer.

 - First [install docker](https://docs.docker.com/desktop/install/windows-install/).
-- Start the docker desktop tool.
+- Start the Docker Desktop tool.
-- Now navigate to the folder where you unzipped the data repository and use the docker image to run the crawler:
+- Now navigate to the folder where you unzipped the data repository and use the Docker image to run the crawler:

 ```bash
 docker run -it --rm pvgenuchten/geodatacrawler crawl-metadata --help
 ```

-For advanced docker statements there are some differences between Windows commandline, Windows powershell and Linux.
+For advanced Docker statements there are some differences between Windows commandline, Windows powershell and Linux.
 Use the relevant syntax for your system.

 ## Initial MCF files